cunarist/rinf/README.md

 }
 ```

 Handling requests in Rust is as follows.
-Message schema is defined here because it will be different by address and operation type.
+Endpoint message schema is defined here because it will be different by address and operation type.

 ```rust
 pub async fn calculate_something(request: RustRequest) -> RustResponse {